rromanotero/os_labs/1_ISA/README.md

-# Lab 2 - ISA
+# Lab 1 - ISA

 ### Objectives
 Upon completion of this lab, the student will be able to:

 1. Write basic assembly with conditional branching and loops
+2. Write assembly subroutines that take and return values from C code
-2. Disassemble machine code that uses common instructions such as B, MOV, and ADD
+3. Disassemble machine code that uses common instructions such as B, MOV, and ADD

 ### Tasks
 (src/arithmetic.s contains empty subroutines)